beluej123/OrbMechanics_Curtis/README.md

 # Orbital Mechanics
-Assorted functions for use in orbital mechanics.
-(Python)
+These Python orbital mechanics files are based on Howard D. Curtis book "Orbital Mechanics for Engineering Students".
+This file collection began with Yitlinn's github work.
+He developed/tested with Anaconda.
+Subsequent work done with python 3.11+ and pip install in a virtual environment.

-The only addons required should be NumPy, SciPy and Matplotlib.
-I developed/tested all of this with Anaconda.
+The addons required should be NumPy, SciPy and Matplotlib.

-Book used: Orbital Mechanics for Engineering Students by Howard D. Curtis